amurf/docker-mjml/README.md

 # docker-mjml

-A very simple docker image w/ mjml installed, and a script for building emails.
+A very simple docker image w/ mjml + a script for building emails.

 ## Configuration